Bittu5134/GeoShuffle/README.md

 ### What is GeoShuffle?

-GeoShuffle is a geography sliding puzzle game.
-Players solve scrambled satellite images of landmarks and geography locations around the globe, racing against the clock and their moves counter.
+GeoShuffle is a sliding puzzle game.
+Players solve scrambled images of landmarks and geography locations around the globe, racing against the clock and their moves counter.

 ### Features